ihsuy/turtlepen/README.md

 # turtlepen
-A simple pattern drawing library inspired by [Turtle](https://turtleacademy.com/) and [Waterbear](http://waterbearlang.com).
+A simple pattern drawing toy inspired by [Turtle](https://turtleacademy.com/) and [Waterbear](http://waterbearlang.com).

-This library is explicitly kept concise for easy understanding and modification.
+The source code is explicitly kept concise for easy understanding and modification.
 ---